 The Dragon Café is Mental Fight Club’s latest creative project: a relaxing café and imaginative space, open to all, located in the Crypt of St George the Martyr Church, Borough High St, SE1 1JA, opposite Borough tube station.
 (Map).
 Open every Monday (but only on a Monday) from 12 midday to 8.30 pm.

 The Dragon Cafe provides a simple, affordable, healthy menu each week, and a wide range of creative and well-being activities, all of which are free and open to all.
-No enrolment is required, just turn up and take part, as much or as little as you like.
+No enrolment is required for groups, just turn up and take part, as much or as little as you like.
 Click here for next Monday’s programme (latest version put up each Thursday).

 Go Well & See You Soon!